Body / Trim / Misc

 Taz was only about a month old when my girlfriend, Hillie, dinged one of his sheet metal fender flares with the rear door of her car - in my own garage, no less!
 Even worse, I could see by just studying the car's styling that this sort of thing was going to become a common occurrence unless I took steps to avoid future incidents.

-I had already begun looking into ways to minimize the rocker panel damage caused by all the small, jagged rocks (typically bits of quartz and granite) that commonly litter many of our desert streets and roads at the time of the door ding incident.
+At the time of the door ding incident, I had already begun looking into ways to minimize the rocker panel chips caused by all the small, jagged rocks (typically bits of quartz and granite) that commonly litter many of our desert streets and roads.
 Like many folks in this area, I had used mud flaps in the past to protect the rockers, but I resisted the notion of sticking them on the Cobra, because mud flaps just don't do anything positive for the image of a performance car.
-Friends had told me in the past that plastic aftermarket fender flares really did wonders to protect the rocker panels.
-I had never completely believed them, but since I was now looking for something to protect the metal fender flares as well as minimize the rocker panel paint chips, why not try a single solution for both?
+Friends had told me in the past that plastic aftermarket fender flares really worked well in protecting the rocker panels.
+I had never completely believed them, but since I was now looking for something to protect the sheet metal fender flares as well as minimize the rocker panel paint chips, why not try a single solution for both?

 Ever tried to locate aftermarket fender flares for a New Edge Mustang?
-Not an easy assignment.
+Not an easy assignment back then, and impossible today.
 After a lot of poking around on the Internet, I located an Aussie company, EGR, which produces a lot of both OEM and aftermarket parts for Ford of Australia.
 As it turns out, one of the company's aftermarket products was a set of ABS fender flares for these cars (not too surprising, considering many of the Aussie "outback" areas are very similar to our southwest desserts).
 After a little more digging, I discovered a stateside vendor for the EGR flares and ordered a set for Taz.

-Since they're now body-colored, and they follow the sheet metal lines well, you need to look fairly closely to really see them, but they do fulfill their missions - in both departments.
-I no longer worry about either unsightly dings on the car's wheel arches or chips in its rocker panel paint.
-The shot below was taken shortly after I installed the flares.
+Since they're now paint-matched to the car, and they follow the sheet metal lines well, you need to look fairly closely to really see them, and they do fulfill their missions - in both departments.
+The shot below was taken shortly after I installed the flares, but after more than a decade, Taz still has no chips in his rocker panel paint and, of course, no additional unsightly dings in his wheel arches.

-As you can see, one downside to the flares is that they further emphasize the "tucked in" appearance of the rear wheels that plagues all stock New Edge 'Stangs.
-Not a problem.
-More aggressive sneakers were already part of my master game plan.
+As you can see in the photo above, the one downside to the flares was that they further emphasized the "tucked in" appearance of the rear wheels that plagued all stock New Edge 'Stangs.
+However, that was not a problem for long.
+Suspension adjustments and more aggressive sneakers were not far off.
+Those would soon mitigate the issue.

-NOTE 2 I suppose I was the only person in the entire United States who thought these ABS flares were a good idea, since they're no longer available.
-You may still be able to obtain them from an EGR vendor down under, if you're so inclined, but I doubt it.
+NOTE 2: I suppose I was the only person in the entire United States who thought these ABS flares were a good idea, since they're no longer available.

 Shelby-Style Side Scoops